An Investment Checklist Example (Why You Should Have A Checklist)

 You are most likely wrong if you believe you have found a magic bullet.
 What works today is not guaranteed to work tomorrow.
 The market changes all the time.
 The only constant is change.
 This is the main reason why an investment checklist shouldn’t be too specific.

 To our knowledge, neither Buffett nor Munger have a written checklist, but we are pretty sure they have a mental one.

 The famous Indian investor Monish Pabrai once paid 650 000 USD to have lunch with Warren Buffett (for charity).
-He found out that Buffett doesn’t have a written checklist during the conversation but a mental one.
+He found out Buffett doesn’t have a written checklist during the conversation but a mental one.
 Pabrai claims, according to Atul Gawande, that Buffett made a mistake in not having a written checklist.
-When Pabrai looked through all of Buffett’s investments over many decades, he noticed that Buffett omitted a few factors that made him make the same mistake several times.
+When Pabrai looked through Buffett’s investments over many decades, he noticed that Buffett omitted a few factors that made him make the same mistake several times.

 - What is the risk?

 These are very general rules, and we can argue it is not a checklist.
 Nevertheless, we suspect Munger likes it that way to give him wiggle room.
 He’s open to most investments as long as he can understand the risk and reward compared to the opportunity cost.

 We suggest you keep the list as short as possible and not too specific, at least when you start and dip your toe in the water.
 Atul Gawande writes that the first checklists made by pilots could be fitted on an index card: